 I was so nervous until we finally started ‘Crazy’, then all hell broke loose.
 My guitar solo was great.
 Even though we didn’t win, I’m so happy to have done it.
 Winning is shit, I did what I do best; I want to do it for a living.

 I learned a lot that night about what to do and when to do it.
-I also learned the importance of group decisions when it comes to being in a band.
+I also learned perhaps the biggest lesson of all about being in a band – the importance of group decisions.
 One member shouldn’t speak for all.
-And I believe that had I asked what the others had thought about going on last, the outcome that night would have been different.
+To this day, I believe that had I asked what the others thought about going on last, the outcome that night might have been completely different.